apify/apify-docs/sources/academy/platform/getting_started/creating_actors.md

 ## Creating Actor from existing source code {#existing-source-code}

 If you already have your code hosted by a Git provider, you can use it to create an Actor by linking the repository.
-If you use GitHub, you can use our [GitHub integration](/platform/integrations/github) to create an Actor from your public or private repository with just a few clicks.
+If you use GitHub, you can use our [GitHub integration](/platform/integrations/github) to create an Actor from your public or private repository.
 You can also use GitLab, Bitbucket or other Git providers or external repositories.

 ![Create an Actor from Git repository](./images/create-actor-git.png)